Server-Side Tracking Explained: Where It Fits in First-Party Data

-A business spends $8,000 a month on Google Ads.
-The campaigns are generating leads — the phone rings, forms get filled out.
-But the numbers in Google Ads don’t match reality.
-The platform says 40 conversions last month.
-The CRM shows 55.
-That’s 15 conversions Google’s bidding algorithm never saw.
+A business spends real money on Google Ads.
+The campaigns are generating leads: the phone rings, forms get filled out, appointments get booked.
+But the numbers in Google Ads do not match reality.
+The platform reports one version of conversion volume.
+The CRM shows another.
+Sales has a third version based on which leads were actually worth pursuing.

 The fix is server-side tracking.
 But it helps to be precise about what that means, because “more tracking” is not the goal.
 First-party data is the strategy.
 Server-side tracking is one of the ways you make that strategy useful.